BlenderistDev/automation/README.md

 ## Triggers
 Trigger is a name of event to execute automation.
 Automation can have multiple triggers.
 ## Condition
-Automation can have only one condition.
+Automation can have at most one condition.

 To implement condition interface you should implement check method
 ````